Orton, Peterborough: Orton Longueville

-The perils of giant hogweed in the Ortons.
-The hogweed has since been removed from that area, and as of writing is quite rare.

 Until the 1960s, Orton Longueville was a village separated from Peterborough by open farmland.
 Orton Longueville is home to Nene Park Academy, formerly Orton Longueville School.
 The 'village' contains many pre-20th-century buildings including Orton Hall, once used as a prisoner of war camp during the Second World War and girls' special school (closed in 1990 and now a hotel), several thatched cottages, a cricket field and the 13th-century church of Holy Trinity.
 The church contains many historic monuments to the families who once owned properties in the village, including the Huntlys and Copes, and has a rare wall painting of St Christopher.
 There is still a village green and close by is a half-mile long plantation of giant redwood wellingtonia trees known as the 'Long Walk'.

 Orton Longueville saw many homes built after the Second World War.
-It is cut through north-south by the Nene Parkway (A1260) constructed in the 1970s.
+It is cut through north–south by the Nene Parkway (A1260) constructed in the 1970s.
 To the west of this road lies the original 'village', and to the east is a housing estate and some light warehousing laid out on former farmland in the latter half of the 20th century.
+This estate also included the Gloucester Centre, an NHS residential and treatment unit for patients with learning and intellectual disabilities which was opened in October 1977 by Richard, Duke of Gloucester.
+It was closed to residents in 2014 and the buildings used for other NHS services until 2018 when the site was sold for housing..

 To the north east is a newer housing area known as Botolph Green.
+Nearby is The Botolph Arms pub, opened in 1981 having been converted from a house initially built in 1749 but extended to the East in later years in a similar style, accessible from the A605 Oundle Road.
+The pub closed in 2025.
 There was a separate parish called Botolphbridge until it was combined with Longueville in 1702.

+The parish includes part of Nene Park and the Nene Valley Railway line passes through with a station called Orton Mere.
+There is another pub, the Gordon Arms, on the Oundle Road, that was originally a 17th century coaching inn.